 - Talk to an attorney.
 Most importantly, you should contact a Tampa Uber and Lyft accident attorney as soon as practical to begin the process of pursuing your claim for compensation for your injuries and damages.

 How Can a Tampa Uber Accident Lawyer Help Me?

 If you have been injured in an accident involving an Uber or Lyft in the Tampa area, you need a dedicated and experienced attorney who can help you seek the compensation you deserve.
 A Tampa Uber accident lawyer can help you by investigating the circumstances of your accident to determine whether the driver alone or both the driver and the rideshare company are financially responsible to you, along with what kinds of insurance coverage may be available.

 An attorney can also calculate the full extent of your losses and put together a strong case on your behalf.

-A Tampa Uber accident lawyer can then negotiate with the insurance companies to seek a fair settlement.
+An Uber accident lawyer in Tampa, FL can then negotiate with the insurance companies to seek a fair settlement.
 If that is not possible, a Tampa Uber accident attorney can persuasively argue on your behalf in court to pursue a verdict in your favor.